Can Dogs Eat Grapes? Here's Why Grapes and Raisins Are So Dangerous for Dogs

-What to Do if Your Dog Eats Grapes or Raisins
+What To Do if Your Dog Ate Grapes or Raisins

-When your dog has eaten something toxic like grapes or raisins, a veterinarian may ask you to try to induce vomiting at home.
+When your dog eats grapes or raisins, a veterinarian may ask you to try to induce vomiting at home.
 "We want to get the grapes or raisins out of the stomach as soon as possible," says Brutlag.

 When to Visit the Veterinarian

 Whether your dog vomits or not, your canine friend will likely need a trip to the veterinary hospital.
 A veterinarian may need to clean out your dog's stomach or administer activated charcoal to absorb toxins.
 They may also offer intravenous fluid to keep your dog hydrated during care.